pieterlouw/caddy-grpc/README.md

 ```
 example.com
-grpcwebproxy localhost:9090
+grpc localhost:9090
 ```

 The first line `example.com` is the hostname/address of the site to serve.
-The second line is a directive called `grpcwebproxy` where the backend gRPC service endpoint address (i.e `localhost:9090` as in the example) can be specified.
+The second line is a directive called `grpc` where the backend gRPC service endpoint address (i.e `localhost:9090` as in the example) can be specified.
 (*Note: The above configuration will default to having TLS 1.2 to the backend gRPC service*)

  ## Caddyfile syntax

  ```
- grpcwebproxy backend_addr {
+ grpc backend_addr {
      backend_is_insecure
      backend_tls_noverify
      backend_tls_ca_files path_to_ca_file1 path_to_ca_file2